Documents - please click to open

 In the autumn and spring terms Consultation Evenings take place.
 We use an online system to enable parents/carers to sign up for a specific time to meet with the class teacher.

-Classroom drop-in sessions take place weekly where parents/carers are invited into school from 8.35 a.m. until registration to have a look at their child's work.
+Classroom drop-in sessions take place weekly in 3 of the 6 academic terms where parents/carers are invited into school from 8.35 a.m. until registration to have a look at their child's work.
 We change the day each term to suit working parents/carers and we look forward to seeing you as often as you are able to visit.

 Keeping parents/carers informed

 A detailed end of year report is sent to parents and carers in July.